-- Slices of bread-we’ve opted for a soft wholemeal variety but any you fancy will do.
+- Slices of bread-we’ve opted for a soft white bread variety but any you fancy will do.

-To create the pennies- make a sandwich buttering the bread, adding the jam and placing together then use a small circular cutter or an egg cup and cut into bite-sized rounds within (so miss the crusts)!
+To create the pennies- make a sandwich, adding the spread to the bread, then the jam and placing together then use a small circular cutter or an egg cup and cut into bite-sized rounds within (so miss the crusts)!